Algebraicity of the Metric Tangent Cones and Equivariant K-stability: General case of log Fano cones

-With all these preparations, we can prove Proposition \ref{p-specialcone} which is a generalization of the corresponding result in \cite{LX14} from the quasi-regular case to the general case of an arbitrary log Fano cone singularity.
-Although we expect the full theory of special degeneration can be extended, here we only need the last step of the argument in \cite{LX14}.
+With all these preparations, we can prove Proposition \ref{p-specialcone} which is a generalization of \cite[Theorem 4]{LX14} from the quasi-regular case to the general case of an arbitrary log Fano cone singularity.
+Although we expect the full results of special degeneration in \cite{LX14} can be extended, here we only need the last step of the argument.

 \begin{prop} Let $(\mathcal{X}, \cD,\xi_0; \eta)$ be a weakly special test configuration of a log Fano cone singularity $(X, D, \xi_0)$.
 Then we can find a special test configuration $(\cX',\cD',\xi_0;\eta')$ and a positive integer $m$ such that